Portraits of the Las Vegas shooting victims

 Greysen turned to his dad for answers.
 “And he said, ‘Your mom was shot in the head.
 She is dead.’
 I froze,” the boy recalled this week.

-She also leaves behind her sons Kaden Manczek, 24, and Braxton, 17.
+She also leaves behind her sons Kaden Manczuk, 24, and Braxton, 17.

 “And what an amazing life she lived,” he said.

-Note: This article has been updated to reflect a change in the victim death toll.
-Correction: This story has been revised to correct the spelling of Kaden Manczuk’s name.
-Manczuk is the son of victim of Neysa Tonks.
-CNN has also corrected the name of the school district where Jenny Parks was a teacher and corrected attribution of a Facebook post regarding victim Susan Smith.